Barbaro 'ndrina: In Northern Italy

 On 23 January 2018, an operation by the Guardia di Finanza that began in 2013 blocked drug trafficking between Colombia and the Lombard towns of Corsico, Assago, Buccinasco and Trezzano sul Naviglio headed by the Barbaro 'ndrina with the help of its branch the Papalia 'ndrina.

 On 23 October 2018, an operation by the Corsico's carabinieri against drug trafficking from Milan and Como ended with 14 people arrested.
 A cocaine sales network would have been set up by four brothers of the Barbaro: Antonio, Francesco, Giuseppe and Salvatore Barbaro, sons of Pasquale Barbaro and entrusted to Moroccans drug dealers.

 In February 2022, Rocco Barbaro, known as "‘u Sparitu", and once described by other members of the 'Ndrangheta as the "capo dei capi", was released from prison.
 He is considered the highest member of the Platì's 'Ndrangheta in Northern Italy.

+In November 2025, the National Anti-Mafia Directorate of Milan and the Guardia di Finanza dismantled an international drug trafficking organization composed of members of the Barbaro 'ndrina and the Albanian mafia.
+Precautionary measures were executed against 28 suspects.
+The group organized and carried out international cocaine trafficking from South America to Italy, particularly Lombardy, using container ships and the “rip-off” technique to conceal the drugs within legitimate maritime cargo.
+Over a two-year period, more than 3.5 tons of cocaine were imported, with over 400 kilograms seized in Italy and abroad, for a total value exceeding 27 million euros.
+The criminal network was based in Lombardy and had branches in several European and non-European countries, using encrypted messaging systems, with investigative support from Europol and Eurojust.
+According to the sources, the criminal association was composed of members of the Barbaro 'ndrina, who formed the core of the organization and was responsible for promoting, directing, financing, organizing and carrying out the international drug trafficking activities, while the Albanian criminals acted as brokers in the trafficking network.